mipimipi/smsync/README.md

   Don't ask for confirmation.

   smsync starts directly without asking for user confirmations.
 With this option, it's possible to run smsync automatically via cron job.

+### <a name="consistency"></a>Keeping source and target consist

+As long as the configuration file is not changed, smsync keeps track of the consistency between source and target.
+If it's changed after a synchronization happened, manual steps are necessary.
+Depending on the changes that have been made to the configuration, different actions need to be taken to keep source and target consistent.
+Important is the "scope" that is specified in the configuration.
+In this context, scope means the set of source file types and the source directories.

+#### <a name="case1"></a>Case 1: Scope has been reduced

+I.e. source file types have been removed from or exclusions have been added to the configuration.
+In this case, you have to remove the corresponding files and directories from the target manually.
+Under certain circumstances the [find command](https://linux.die.net/man/1/find) in combination with the [rm command](https://linux.die.net/man/1/rm) can help.
+The following command removes all MP3 files from the target:

+    find <target-directory> -name "*.mp3" -exec rm {} \;

+#### <a name="case2"></a>Case 2: Scope has been extended

+I.e. source file type have been added to or exclusions have been removed from the configuration.
+In this case, a feasible apporoach is to update the change time of the "added" (i.e. added to the scope) source files and directories.
+The next execution of smsync will then update the target accordingly.
+Also here the `find` command can help, but this time in combination with the [touch command](https://linux.die.net/man/1/touch).

+If you have added a conversion rule for WAV files, the following command updates the change time of all WAV files in the source directory tree:

+    find <source-directory> -name "*.wav" -exec touch {} \;

+If you have removed an exclusion, the following command updates the change time of the corresponding directory:

+    find <directory-you-want-to-include> -exec touch {} \;

+#### <a name="case3"></a>Case 3: Scope is unchanged but conversion rules have been changed

+In this case, the source of a conversion rule remains unchanged.

+If also the target remains unchanged but only the conversion is changed (e.g. you still want to convert FLAC to MP3 with average bitrate conversion, but since the capacity of the target device is too small you want to reduce the bitrate),

+* touch the corresponding source files (see [Case 2](#case2)) and
+* execute smsync.

+If the target is changed (e.g. so far you converted FLAC to MP3, but now you want to convert to OGG instead),

+* the corresponding target files (the MP3 files in the example above) need to be removed (see [Case 1](#case1)),
+* the corresponding source files (the FLAC files in the example above) need to be touched (see [Case 2](#case2)) and
+* smsync needs to be executed.